thiagofborn/distributed-tracing-app-loganalytics/README.md

 ## Backend Server Rest API

 To keep simple, I used an Azure Web APP written in .Net Core to run a Rest API application.
-To be convenient during the Azure API Management integration, I used Open API definitions on the application.
+To be convenient during the Azure API Management integration, I used OpenAPI definitions on the application.

 <https://github.com/thiagofborn/restapimocktests>